JoseRFJuniorLLMs/priming_api_v1/README.md

 - Retrieve information about a specific lesson based on the provided lesson ID.

+### COURSES

+GET /course/

+- Get all courses

+GET /course/{course_id}

+- Retrieve information about a course based on the provided id.

 ## Running the Project
 ### To run the project, follow these steps: